Gut Microbial Clock: How Gut Bacteria Shape Sleep, Cravings, and Circadian Timing

 9. Does stress affect microbial rhythms?

 Yes.
-Cortisol disrupts microbial oscillation, decreases SCFA production, damages the mucosal layer, and destabilizes sleep.
+The cortisol gut microbiome connection matters because cortisol can disrupt microbial oscillation, decrease SCFA production, damage the mucosal layer, and destabilize sleep.

 10. How does late-night eating damage the gut clock?